BILLY MARTIN

 Billy Martin learned how to stick up for himself at an early age and he got it from his mother.
 He grew up in Berkeley, California's west side and was often in trouble.
 The fistfight was a way of life while growing up in a tough neighborhood.
 At an early age, he KO'd a truant officer and once punched a cop.
 He got kicked off the high school basketball team for fighting, and then off the varsity baseball team after being goaded into a fight by an opposing player.
 Fisticuffs and trouble hoovered around Billy Martin like a dark cloud over Seattle.
 One reason why Billy got into so many fights was that he appeared scrawny and bullies thought that he would be a pushover.
 They found out differently.
 Another reason is that he didn't take any crap from anybody and neither did his mother Jenny.

 After graduating from Berkeley High School, Martin became a 3rd baseman for the amateur Oakland Junior Oaks and then signed a contract for $200/mo to play for the level-C Idaho Russetts of the Pioneer League.
 There, at age 18, he hit .254 before signing with the "AAA" Oakland Oaks of the Pacific Coast League.
 After batting just .226 in 15 games for the '47 Oaks, manager Casey Stengel demoted the young infielder to the Phoenix Senators of the much lower level-C Arizona-Texas League.
-Martin hit .392 with a .538 slugging percentage in 586 at-bats which got him another chance with Stengel and the Oaks.
-The converted second baseman hit .277 for the 1948 Oaks at age twenty, and .286 with 12 home runs a year later prompting the Oaks to sell Martin and outfielder Jackie Jensen to the New York Yankees in a two-player deal -- $50,000 for Jensen, $0 for Martin.
+Martin hit .392 with a .538 slugging percentage in 586 at-bats which got him another chance with Stengel and the Acorns.
+The converted second baseman hit .277 for the 1948 Acorns at age twenty, and .286 with 12 home runs a year later prompting the Acorns to sell Martin and outfielder Jackie Jensen to the New York Yankees in a two-player deal -- $50,000 for Jensen, $0 for Martin.
 The 22-year-old Jensen hit .261 with 9 home runs in 467 at-bats for the 1949 Oaks.

 BILL MALARKEY